-These handmade stamped salt dough ornaments are a wonderful project for kids to make to decorate your tree this year.
+These DIY stamped salt dough ornaments are a wonderful project for the whole family to make together to decorate your Christmas tree.

 I know, Christmas has been and gone and we are all gearing up for the new year, but I went offline for most of the week to spend quality time with the kids and just enjoy the holiday season.

 The weekend before Christmas I set up a fun holiday craft project for all the kids to do together.
 Of course, the boys ended up not being interested at all, for them this meant they could play video games without interruption, but the girls had a great time.

 Salt dough ornaments are so easy to make, making them the perfect holiday craft project for kids.